 Not necessarily a bug, but if you stand right next to a boss, Evie's non-AoE spells will frequently miss.
-Try to avoid casting at point-blank range, especially on smaller bosses.
+Try to avoid casting at point-blank range on smaller bosses.

 If you shield immediately after casting a spell, Evie will sometimes repeat the spell animation complete with effects.
 She doesn't actually cast the spell again, and no damage is done, so it mostly is just additional animation time.
 You can hop out of it though.

-Thanks to Chim, Karpfen, and Vacuum (on Discord) for corrections about spell damage.
+Thanks to Chim, Karpfen, Vacuum, and Tony (on Discord) for corrections about spell damage.